 Additionally, FACT collaborates with allied organizations on a fast food scorecard that is published in the annual Chain Reaction report.
 Please review the first annual Chain Reaction report issued in 2015, the second edition in 2016, and the third edition in 2017.
 In 2018, the fourth edition of Chain Reaction ranked the top 25 burger chains in addition to the top 25 overall chains.
 FACT also authored Stuffed: The Use of Antibiotics and Other Drugs in the U.S. Turkey Industry, first released in November 2015, and updated in November 2018.

 What can you do?
 Take action.

 FACT is fighting to end the abuse of antibiotics--and farm animals alike--in food animal production.
 But we need your help.
-Visit our Action Alert page to participate in policy and corporate outreach campaigns.
+Visit our Action Center page to participate in policy and corporate outreach campaigns.
 Your elected officials as well as the companies that you do business with, including supermarkets and fast food restaurants, need to hear from you.
 Act today, so that future generations have access to life-saving antibiotics tomorrow.